 - This chart displays the results for each petition that reached an outcome in the reporting period. - "Outcomes" are events that end an AIA proceeding.
 The outcomes are reported as FWD, Settled, Dismissed, RAJ, and Denied.
 These outcomes may also be referred to as "terminations" or "dispositions."
 Note that an RAJ may be requested by either the petitioner or the patent owner. - Pending cases have not reached an outcome and are by definition excluded.
 Joined cases have the same outcome as the case to which they are joined.
-So, to avoid double counting, joined cases are excluded. - The chart (as well as the similar charts that follow) divides FWDs into three categories. - "FWD All Patentable" means that all the claims addressed by PTAB in the FWD were found patentable and none were found unpatentable. - "FWD Mixed" means that PTAB found at least one claim patentable and at least one claim unpatentable in the FWD. - "FWD All Unpatentable" means that all the claims addressed by PTAB in the FWD were found unpatentable and none were found patentable. - Claims that were originally challenged but not before PTAB in the FWD do not factor into the categorization (e.g., claims disclaimed, canceled, or otherwise withdrawn from the proceeding). - In this way, the FWD categorization represents PTAB's ruling on the claim based on the evidence presented to it and evaluated in the FWD. - Only the results of rehearings before the end of the reporting period are considered.
+So, to avoid double counting, joined cases are excluded. - The chart (as well as the similar charts that follow) divides FWDs into three categories. - "FWD All Patentable" means that all the claims addressed by PTAB in the FWD were found patentable and none were found unpatentable. - "FWD Mixed" means that PTAB found at least one claim patentable and at least one claim unpatentable in the FWD. - "FWD All Unpatentable" means that all the claims addressed by PTAB in the FWD were found unpatentable and none were found patentable, or that all challenged claims were canceled (e.g., in connection with Patent Owner's motion to amend). - Claims that were originally challenged but not before PTAB in the FWD do not factor into the categorization (e.g., claims disclaimed or otherwise withdrawn from the proceeding) except that if all claims were canceled. - In this way, the FWD categorization represents PTAB's ruling on the claim based on the evidence presented to it and evaluated in the FWD. - Only the results of decisions on rehearing before the end of the reporting period are considered.
 For example, if a case is initially denied in the reporting period, but then instituted on rehearing after the reporting period, then the case's outcome is reported as denied for the reporting period.
 If a case was originally instituted, but the outcome of a rehearing during the reporting period changed the outcome to a denial, the case's outcome is reported as denied for the reporting period.